 Starting in 2015, my friends and I have been doing Top Gear style “cheap car challenges” where we buy cheap cars and then drive them on an epic road trip.
 For the first two, 2015 and 2017, we were properly nuts and flew to the starting point, bought cars in two days, then set off on a 2,000+ mile road trip.
 This was exceptionally fun, but also stressful, risky, and legally questionable.

-For the 2019 trip we bought the cars in advance primarily due to legal restrictions and international border crossings.
-For the 2023 trip we bought the cars in advance because the car market was aggressively crap.
+For the 2019 trip, we bought the cars in advance primarily due to legal restrictions and international border crossings.
+For the 2023 trip, we bought the cars in advance because the car market was aggressively crap.
 That said, we still went to great lengths to keep the cars secret from each other and despite each having extra time with our cars in advance, we found driving around town and getting time to fix some faults in no way prepared us for the longer, more grueling pace of a full road trip and did little to diminish the experience.

-While I’ve covered the first three trips on DriveTribe (RIP), I actually wrote up about 80% of the 2023 trip, where I resurrected a JDM Isuzu Piazza and drove the Oregon Trail, to share with the fine people of the Autopian, but got lost in the weeds of researching the history and historical significance of the places we’d visited and…. never finished the draft.
+While I’ve covered the first three trips on DriveTribe (RIP), I actually wrote up about 80 percent of the 2023 trip, where I resurrected a JDM Isuzu Piazza and drove the Oregon Trail, to share with the fine people of the Autopian, but got lost in the weeds of researching the history and historical significance of the places we’d visited and…. never finished the draft.

 This is relevant, as before I bought my deeply neglected Piazza, I was looking at buying a neglected Maserati Biturbo instead.
 The same one I just bought.